Allow us to serve up a slice of wireline history.

 We return to Crain’s for a last word about trucks:

 We quote from decopix.com, which shares the story of the business’s L.A. site: “The work of architect William E. Mayer, Lane-Wells’ West Coast headquarters was completed in 1937.
 Even in a city full of Streamline Moderne buildings, these two were exceptional.
 On the main Administration Building these vertical bands cascade over the top, like a fountain.
 I think those vertical bands represent a fountain of oil.
-This place is an Art Deco temple to the gods of petroleum.
+This place stands as an Art Deco temple to the gods of petroleum.
 Lane-Wells left the building years ago, ultimately becoming a part of oil giant Baker-Hughes.”

 BACK TO MODERN DAY

 Bringing things back to the modern-day “Big Three” of oilfield services: Schlumberger, Halliburton, and Baker-Hughes.
 What did each become most famous for, initially?
 Well, Schlumberger was the inventor of electric logging.
 Halliburton made its name with cementing.
 And as we indicated about Baker-Hughes, they took over as the leaders in perforating, because they acquired the Lane-Wells company.
 Thus, each of these oilfield services firms had a specialty they rode to the top.
 Now all three do everything in the well services field.
 We’re not that far along at Integrity, but we’re doing more all the time.
 But whatever we do, we do it with integrity.

 The 1990 book (mentioned above) by Douglas Hilchie gives an interesting account of the wireline industry’s past.
 This hard-to-find book, entitled Wireline: A History of the Well Logging and Perforating Business in the Oil Fields, was penned by an engineer.
 So it gives a good account of the inner workings of the industry, and makes sense of its eventful evolution.